ursatile/mwnet/102-testing-aspnet-web-apps.md

 {% include_relative examples/102/Rockaway/Rockaway.WebApp.Tests/Pages/PageTests.cs %}
 ```

+> Notice that we're instantiating WebApplicationFactory with `await using`.
+>
+> `using` indicates we're constructing something that might need cleaning up, so the runtime will call `.Dispose()` on that object once it's no longer in use. `await using` means the clean-up can happen asynchronously, so the runtime will call `await DisposeAsync()` instead of `Dispose`.

 Now run our tests with `dotnet test` and verify they pass.

-Cool.